hughbarney/femto/README.md

 searching, a replace function and basic syntax hilighting.
 The proviso being that all this will fit in less than 2000 lines of C.

-Femto is an extended version of Atto Emacs with its own extension languauge
+Femto is an extended version of Atto Emacs with its own extension language.

 ## History